Flood Recovery Hub

 Flood clean up and waste removal hotline (8.30am - 4.30pm): Call 1300 545 040 or visit the MidCoast Recovery Centre in Taree.

-The MidCoast Recovery Centre will provide support for the community’s immediate needs and provide information and advice about all the programs that are available from the government, charities and local support services.
+The MidCoast Recovery Centre will continue to provide support for the community’s needs and information and advice about all the programs that are available from the government, charities and local support services.

 Service NSW is working in partnership with fellow State Agencies, MidCoast Council and the Australian Government to provide impacted people with information on and access to: